LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

           with no permutation.

-The first argument to ``RAJA::make_permuted_layout`` is a C++ array whose entries define the size of each index dimension. **The double braces are required to prevent compilation errors/warnings about issues trying to initialize a sub-object.** The second argument::
+The first argument to ``RAJA::make_permuted_layout`` is a C++ array whose entries define the extent of each index dimension. **The double braces are required to prevent compilation errors/warnings about issues trying to initialize a sub-object.** The second argument::